Le Mariage de mademoiselle Beulemans: Tribute

 The success of the play with audiences outside Belgium, despiste its strong local colour, strengthened Marcel Pagnol's will to write his Marseillian trilogy Marius, Fanny, and César.
 On the fiftieth anniversary of the play, the French academician met Lucien Fonson and told him how deeply his work was indebted to Le Mariage de mademoiselle Beulemans.
-The text of his statement is curated at Brussel's Théâtre royal des Galeries, (Note: The text may be translated as follows: Around 1925 I discovered I loved Marseilles, for I felt like an exile in Paris, and I wanted to express this attachment by writing a Marseillian play.
+The text of his statement is curated at Brussels' Théâtre royal des Galeries, (Note: The text may be translated as follows: Around 1925 I discovered I loved Marseilles, for I felt like an exile in Paris, and I wanted to express this attachment by writing a Marseillian play.
 Some friends and elders dissuaded me from doing so.
 They told me that a work in so localised a context, which would put on show characters saddled with such a particular accent, would certainly not be understood outside of Bouches-du-Rhône, and that in Marseilles itself it would be considered an amateur work.
 These arguments seemed sound and I gave up on my project.
 But in 1926 I saw Le Mariage de Mlle Beulemans; this masterpiece was already sixteen years old and its success had gone around the world.

 That night, I realised that a local, but profoundly sincere and authentic play could sometimes have a place in the literary heritage of a country and appeal to the whole world.

 So I tried to do for Marseilles what Fonson and Wicheler had done for Brussels, and that's how a Belgian brewer became the father of César and how the charming Mademoiselle Beulemans brought Marius into the world at the age of seventeen.

 Another character also owes his existence to the Brussels comedy: this is Monsieur Brun who is somehow, rather ironically, the illegitimate son of the Parisian Albert Delpierre.
 I had indeed noticed that his accent formed a pleasant contrast to that of the Beulemans family and highlighted the Brussels flavour of the play.
 Here's why I placed a man from Lyon at César's Marseillian bar.) and remained as the tribute of renown to Fonson and Wicheler's masterpiece.

 Adaptations

 Settings in French

 In 1927, French film director Julien Duvivier adapted the play for the cinema as a silent film, which starred French film actress Andrée Brabant in the lead role, using the same title.
 This first screen adaptation premiered the same year at Paris' Electric-Palace-Aubert on 23 September.
 The play was also adapted to the screen in 1932 by Jean Choux, and in 1950 by André Cerf, who both titled their film just as their predecessor did in 1927.

-Pierre Brive adapted the play, to which he gave the same title, for radio, and this version was broadcast on April 9, 1943, as part of the national evening program on Radio Paris.
+Pierre Brive adapted the play, to which he gave the same title, for radio, and this version was broadcast on 9 April 1943, as part of the national evening program on Radio Paris.

 The French-language division of the Belgian public broadcaster produced and broadcast several television adaptations; with the following casts: